 If you want your system to work during the migration process, you should take care of the test environment and configure the version control system.
 All related development tasks and sub-projects should be performed in a separate environment (on a separate server) not to interrupt business activities.

-This is optional, but if you want to breathe a new life into your product, you can request a design change.
+This is optional, but if you want to breathe a new life into your product, you can request a UX/UI design change.
 Most of the software development companies have at least a couple of designers on their side.
 If you already have the designer on your side, you can give them the tasks related to redesign and then send the ready layouts to the development team.